DynomiteDB/dynomitedb-docker/README.md

-# Docker containers to build and run DynomiteDB
+# DynomiteDB Docker containers

 A suite of Docker containers used to build and run the various DynomiteDB components in production.

-The build process of compiling sofware is separate from the containers used to run each component.
+The containers in this repo are split into two categories:

-All build containers are prefixed with `build-`.
+- Build containers: Prefixed with `build-`

-Production containers are named after the component, for example the Redis container is tagged `DynomiteDB/redis`.
+- Production containers: Named after a component, such as `DynomiteDB/redis`

 # Use of layers